frequently asked questions

 Do you supply towels?

-Yes we supply towels for your room and towels for the swimming pool, but please bring your own beach towel.
+Yes we supply towels for your room and towels for the swimming pool, please bring your own beach towel.

 What is the currency?
 Can I get cash?